Rosh Chodesh: Declaring the month

 Judaism uses a lunisolar calendar, so Rosh Chodesh is celebrated in connection with the date of the new moon.
 Originally, the date of Rosh Chodesh was confirmed on the testimony of witnesses observing the new moon, a procedure known as kiddush hachodesh (sanctification of the month).
 After the Sanhedrin declared Rosh Chodesh for either a full (30-day) or defective (29-day) month, news of it would then be communicated throughout Israel and the diaspora.

 This system was dependent on the functioning of the Sanhedrin to declare the month, and to communicate this month to far-flung Jewish communities.
 In the 4th century CE, this became impossible and instead a fixed calendar of 29- and 30-day months (see Hebrew calendar for details) was instituted by Hillel II.
 At the end of a 29-day month, Rosh Chodesh is celebrated for one day, on the first day of the new month.
-At the end of a 30-day month, Rosh Chodesh is celebrated for two days - the 30th day of the previous month, and the 1st day of the new month.
+At the end of a 30-day month, Rosh Chodesh is celebrated for two days - the 30th day of the previous month, and the first day of the new month.

 Observance

 Announcement

 Despite the existence of a fixed calendar, Rosh Chodesh is still announced in synagogues on the preceding Shabbat (called Shabbat Mevarchim — The Shabbat of Blessing [the new month]).
-The announcement is made after the reading of the sefer torah, before returning it to the aron kodesh.
+The announcement is made after the reading of the sefer Torah, before returning it to the Torah ark.
 The name of the new month, and the day of the week on which it falls, is given during the prayer.
 Some communities customarily precede the prayer by an announcement of the exact date and time of the new moon, referred to as the molad, or "birth".
-Rosh Chodesh Tishrei (which is also Rosh HaShana) is never announced, although according to the fixed Jewish calendar, it is the determining factor for all of the postponements (Dehioth) which determine when each Rosh Chodesh is actually observed.
+Rosh Chodesh Tishrei (which is also Rosh Hashanah) is never announced, although according to the fixed Jewish calendar, it is the determining factor for all of the postponements (Dehioth) which determine when each Rosh Chodesh is actually observed.